15 Aug 2023

-When declaring a climate emergency in 2019, Cotswold District Council created a new councillor role – Cabinet Member for Climate Change and Forward Planning.
-Having this leadership role has boosted the authority’s efforts to meet its climate goals – which include an 80% reduction in carbon emissions by 2030, to be achieved without offsetting or use of carbon credits.
-This means a real cut in emissions in the local area rather than paying into schemes – that may be distant – to remove carbon from the atmosphere.
+When declaring a climate emergency in 2019, Cotswold District Council created a new councillor role: Cabinet Member for Climate Change and Forward Planning.
+Having this leadership role has boosted the authority’s efforts to meet its climate goals, which include an 80% reduction in carbon emissions by 2030, to be achieved without offsetting or use of carbon credits.
+This means a real cut in emissions in the local area, rather than paying into (potentially distant) schemes to remove carbon from the atmosphere.

 Before 2019, the local authority had no planning, defined strategy or specialists related to climate change.
 Giving a councillor the remit for climate action allowed the authority to immediately embark on updating its Local Plan with a new climate focus, ensuring that climate goals are interlinked with other priorities such as developing more affordable housing.